PhonyBanksy/PhonyBanksy/README.md

 - 👋 Hi, I’m @PhonyBanksy
 - 👀 I’m interested in modifying BeamNG maps
 - 🌱 I’m currently learning ways to improve my ability to bring custom content to the world
-- 💞️ I’m looking to collaborate on CaRP
 - 📫 mariusasuk@gmail.com

 <!---